SMerrony/aghast/docs/Automation.md

 Then follow an `Execute` section with one or more lines containing Control instructions...
  * Execute [ ] - containing by one or more Control-Setting pairs enclosed in { }s
- * Control - the Control provided by the Integration
+ * Key - a JSON key understood by the receiver
- * Setting - a value to set the Control
+ * Value - a value to set the for the given Key

 Although slightly cumbersome for the simplest case, this syntax allows whole groups of Controls for a specific Device to be set with a short script.